neillrobson/neillrobson.github.io/_posts/2017-05-29-access-versus-ownership.md

 Recently I came across advertising online for a new co-living experiment taking place in Los Angeles.
 The name of the startup is PodShare.
-Essentially, the goal is to provide customers with location-independent access to a minimal set of resources necessary to live and work effectively in an urban environment.
-A bunk on a wooden frame, a charging station, and a chalkboard identifying the inhabitant are included in the package; doors, locks, and curtains are not.
+Essentially, the goal is to provide customers with location-independent access to a minimal set of resources necessary to live and work effectively in an urban environment. <!--more--> A bunk on a wooden frame, a charging station, and a chalkboard identifying the inhabitant are included in the package; doors, locks, and curtains are not.
 Aside from the bed itself, all areas within a PodShare location are public: the